 One of our couples' most common questions is what to do if their guests don't RSVP.
-Since I know our fall brides will soon be looking for their RSVPs in the mail, it's time to address this topic again.
+Since I know our upcoming brides will soon be looking for their RSVPs in the mail, it's time to address this topic again.
 There really is no perfect way to deal with this problem (and trust me - it can be a BIG problem), but here are my suggestions for how to deal with guests who don't RSVP!

 Remember last month when I did a mini-series on invitations?
 (You can read all three posts here.)
 We talked about choosing a design, invitation etiquette and how to save big on your invitations.
 Today, I want to address a common question that many of our brides at The Barn have.
 How do I deal with guests who don't RSVP?

 My best advice is to give the guests you haven't heard from a phone call about a week before your final head count is due to ask whether or not they're coming.
 If they haven't decided, allow them a couple of days to decide.
 Make sure they understand why you need to know whether or not they're coming: because you need to know how much food to order, how many seats you will need, and how to arrange your seating chart.

 Still, you may not hear back from everyone.
 In that case:

 If your wedding is more on the formal side, with assigned seating at the reception, unexpected guests could cause a huge amount of stress.
 One idea to deal with unexpected guests is to have someone at the reception let them know that they're welcome to have a seat and eat dinner if some of your guests who did RSVP don't show up.
 They can hang out at the bar until after dinner and then join in for the rest of the festivities.
 Another option is to have an extra table with no assigned seating and order extra food.